anthony-ng/Interview-Garden/README.md

 I hope that through my platform, you will grow into a Interview Ninja.
 Not only will you be successful in all of your interviews, and most importantly, you will be a smarter programmer in general !

-Contact <thomsonng123@gmail.com> for any question you may have and feedbacks are also warmly welcomed.

 ## Technologies

 - Ruby on Rails